For the first time in 13 years, there will not be a Doctor Who episode being broadcast on Christmas Day.

 Also, the trend is to move big shows to New Year’s Day which tend to deliver bigger ratings than for shows broadcast on Christmas Day, for example, Sherlock.

-The other issue for Doctor Who fans who love their Christmas Day instalment is that with the show being broadcast on 1 January, it appears that 2019 will not be a Doctor Who-free year since the second series starring Jodie Whittaker will not be broadcast before 2020.
+The other issue for fans who love their Christmas Day instalment is that with the show being broadcast on 1 January, it appears that 2019 will not be a Doctor Who-free year since the second series starring Jodie Whittaker will not be broadcast before 2020.

 The Doctor Who show on Christmas Day